 Lynn Alleva Lilley is an American photographer born in Washington, DC and currently living in Silver Spring, MD.
 At the core of her photographic work is connection with place and nature.
 She has a particular interest in the photobook as a uniquely intimate way of presenting her photographs.
 Her first photobook, Tender Mint, includes photographs made in Jordan (2011-2014) which embody loss, grief, and surprising, otherworldly beauty.
-The photographs in her recent photobook, Deep Time (Spring 2019), present the mysterious life and world of the Atlantic horseshoe crab, Limulus polyphemus.
-This work was photographed on the shores of Delaware Bay.
-Lynn recently moved back from Bishkek, Kyrgyzstan to Silver Spring, MD from Bishkek, Kyrgyzstan where she lived, and photographed, with her family during 2016-2018.
-She continues to photograph the woods and streams in Sligo Creek, her neighborhood park, for a body of work she began in 2014.
+The photographs in her photobook, Deep Time (Spring 2019), present the mysterious life and world of the Atlantic horseshoe crab, Limulus polyphemus.
+This work was photographed on the shores of Delaware Bay and other nearby inlets.
+In 2018, Lynn returned to Silver Spring, MD from Bishkek, Kyrgyzstan where she lived, and photographed, with her family during 2016-2018.
+She continues to photograph the woods, streams, wildlife and human engagement in Sligo Creek, her neighborhood park, for a body of work she began in 2014.
 She is also photographing a body of work on the shores of Lewes Beach in Delaware and nearby Point Comfort.
-Lynn began as a self-taught photographer and later studied with photographer Terri Weifenbach in Maryland and Washington, D.C.
+Lynn began as a self-taught photographer over 25 years ago and later studied with photographer Terri Weifenbach in Maryland and Washington, D.C.

 Lynn's photographs of Syrian women in the play, "Syria: The Trojan Women" have been published in The Financial Times, Newsweek, The Times (London), The Washington Post, Courrier International, and National Public Radio (NPR website).
 Other work in Jordan was published by the local non-profit Collateral Repair Project (CRP) which assists Iraqi and Syrian refugees in Amman.
 Work from her photobook, Tender Mint, has been published online by Wallpaper Magazine.
-Photographs from Deep Time have been published in Gastronomica and in publications of non-profit aid organizations.
+Photographs from Deep Time have been published in numerous magazines online and in print.

 Lynn has taught photography to foreign students in Jordan as well as young Jordanians in several refugee camps there.
 She also taught in a local private school in Bishkek, Kyrgyzstan.